Jekko07/meteor_wallet_application/README.md

 ## Description

 This is a MeteorJS application designed to [briefly describe the purpose of your app, e.g., manage contacts, handle transactions, etc.].
-The app allows users to [list key features, e.g., sign up, log in, manage their wallets, etc.].

-## Features
+## Main Features

 - User authentication (Sign Up, Sign In)
 - Admin role management